CenterForSpatialResearch/data_mgmt_tutorials/text_analysis.md

 `len(set(text1_tokens))`

 The next step is to stem or lemmatize the remaining words.
 This means that we will strip off the grammatical structure from the words.
 For example, cats --> cat, and walked --> walk.
 If that was all we had to do, we could stem the corpus and achieve the correct result, because stemming (as the name implies) really just means cutting off affixes to find the root (or the stem).
-Very quickly, this gets very complicated, though as men --> man and sang --> sing.
+This gets complicated quickly, though as men --> man and sang --> sing.
 Lemmatization deals with this by looking up the word in a dictionary of sorts and finding the appropriate root (though still is not 100% accurate).
 Lemmatization therefore takes longer.
 NLTK comes with pre-built stemmers and lemmatizers.

 We will use the WordNet Lemmatizer from the NLTK Stem library, so let's import that now:

 `from nltk.stem import WordNetLemmatizer`

-Because of the way that it is written "under the hood", an instance of the lemmatizer needs to be called (we know this from reading [the docs](https://www.nltk.org/))
+Because of the way that it is written, an instance of the lemmatizer needs to be called (we know this from reading [the docs](https://www.nltk.org/))

 `wordnet_lemmatizer = WordNetLemmatizer()`